NEIAAC/signeitory/README.md

     pytest
     ```

+- ### Building 📦

-  - Nuitka is used for cross-compiling to all supported platforms, with most details available in the build [workflow](./.github/workflows/build.yaml).
+  - Nuitka is used for cross-compiling to all supported platforms, this is how the app is built from the source code, in each release:

+    ```shell
+    pip install .[build]
+    nuitka <options> src/main.py
+    ```

+    See the [deploy workflow](./.github/workflows/deploy.yaml) for a list of options used for each platform.